LichunYang-geo/NaNDC/README.md

 # NaNDC - Nodal Array Non Double Couple
-The new version of NaNDC will update at the end of December.
+The new version of NaNDC will be updated at the end of December.